numixproject/numix-folders/README.md

-**IMPORTANT NOTE: styles 5 is still under development so using it won't have the expected affect**

 # Folders
 This program provides and installs alternate folders for use with our [base icon theme](https://github.com/numixproject/numix-icon-theme).
 To use the script simply download this repo, move into the repos directory and then run the script.
 All work here is licensed under the GNU GPLv3+